-The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Salary increases 3.00% Discount rate 2.50%

-Healthcare cost trend rates Rates for each benefit, respectively, ranging from 3.0% to years.

-7.6% in 2020 and decreasing gradually over the next ten
+Salary increases Discount rate 3.00% 2.50% Healthcare cost trend rates Rates for each benefit, respectively, ranging from 3.0% to 5.9% in 2021 and decreasing gradually over the next ten Mortality rate years.
+Pub-2010 Public Retirement Plans Mortality Tables, with mortality improvement projects for 10 years.

-Mortality rate RP2000 Mortality Table for Males and Females Projected future improvements in longevity.

-18 years; this assumption does not include a margin for

-The actuarial assumptions used in the June 30, 2020 actuarial valuation were based on census information at that time and is believed to be representative of the population for the 2019-2020 school year.
+The actuarial assumptions used in the June 30, 2021 actuarial valuation were based on census information at that time and is believed to be representative of the population for the 2020-2021 school year.